open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Fostering open leadership mindsets and behaviors is necessary for moving forward and completing the transition from conventional organization to open one.
 Open doors for talented leaders, be open to learning from each other, and open new forms of value by recognizing different behaviors, mindsets, and views.

 In most organizations, this kind of motivated leadership talent is already present; you just need to give it a place to add value to your organization's open transformation.
-And you'll need to do quickly, because the war for talent could cause an outflow of people from your organization if you don't.[^talent]
+And you'll need to do it quickly, because the war for talent could cause an outflow of people from your organization if you don't.[^talent]

 Let's examine how this might work.